 Qualified applicants will apply through DCED's Electronic Single Application for Assistance System.
-Applicants will also be required to submit supporting documents to complete the application.
-Supporting documents include: IRS tax-exempt documentation, 501(c)3, if applicable; resumes of project personnel or consultants; historic structures report or other narratives such as graphic report on existing conditions; Contractor estimates or other budget supporting documents; color photographs of the property and specified project-related condition; verification of national register status; and letters of support.
+Applicants will also be required to submit supporting documents including: IRS tax-exempt documentation, 501(c)3, if applicable; resumes of project personnel or consultants; historic structures report or other narratives such as graphic report on existing conditions; contractor estimates or other budget supporting documents; color photographs of the property and specified project-related condition; verification of national register status; and letters of support.
 All applications are reviewed competitively.